 When to go

-We departed Fiji’s sandy shores just a week ago, and although June is winter-time in Fiji, we had glorious blue skies and perfect temperatures for the whole of our stay.
+We used last year’s school summer holidays for our adventure, and although June is winter-time in Fiji, we had glorious blue skies and perfect temperatures for the whole of our stay.
 July and August, as well as Christmas and New Year are when you’re going to have share those stretches of sand with more people.
 Typically the weather is driest from May to September, and the summer months of November to March are when it’s warm but also wetter.
 But whenever you decide to go, please do feel free to ask us along too!

 Lead image: Tracy Tristram